entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Xian: The coding of *Zhujielepis* is 0.
 Referred speciemens of *Zhujielepis* are yunnanolepidoid trunk shields.
 From the same locality and bed, a yunnanolepidoid head shield is found.
 Whether they belong to the same form will be verified.
 Another incomplete head shield in association is *Luquanolepis*-like.
 > - Xian: The coding of *Hohsienolepis hsintuensis* should be changed from 0 to 1.
 P‘an and Wang (1978) and Pan (1984) all discribed that the ornamentation of *Hohsienolepis hsintuensis* is vertical fine ridges.
 > - Zhu: 'reticular' is not 'ridged'. 'reticular' is a character for *Bothriolepis*.
+> - Xian: Based on a misunderstanding, the coding of *Hohsienolepis hsintuensis* will change back from 1 to 0.

 > - The coding of *Yangfanyu* is 0.
 > - The coding of *Luquanolepis-like* is 0.